 The OPSP will occur annually, beginning with a call for projects that usually occurs in December of each year.
-The following is a typical timeline for the OPSP
+The following is a typical timeline for the OPSP:

-The OPSP commences with a call for project proposals.
+December The OPSP commences with a call for project proposals.
 The application and application guide are posted on the website.
 Notices are distributed in a variety of formats to local political subdivisions.
 Important upcoming dates are posted on the website, as well as a pre-application checklist for potential applicants to begin compiling required supporting documentation.
-Application webinars are hosted for project applicants.
-Draft application are given a courtesy review by GMS staff.
-Final application submittals are due by mid- to late-February.
-GMS staff submits approved applications to the MTAB.
-The MTAB reviews, scores and ranks the approved applications.
-GMS staff and the MTAB meet in early April to discuss project proposals.
-GMS staff conducts risk assessments and pre-award site inspections of recommended projects to confirm field conditions and applicant capability to perform.
-A draft list of recommended projects is submitted to the division director for approval.
-The draft application packets are submitted to the FHWA for review and concurrence.
-Once the FHWA has reviewed and concurs with project eligibility, applicants will be notified of the results of the application review process, and sponsors of the approved projects will receive a notice of award and a project agreement.
-Sponsors are then required to attend a mandatory grant administration workshop.
-Once all required clearances have been obtained, GMS will request FHWA to obligate funds.
+January Application webinars are hosted for project applicants.
+Draft application are given a courtesy review by Department staff.
+February Final application submittals are due by mid- to late-February.
+Department staff submit approved applications to the MTAB.
+March The MTAB reviews, scores and ranks the approved applications.
+April - July Department staff and the MTAB meet in early April to discuss project proposals.
+Department staff conduct risk assessments and pre-award site inspections of recommended projects to confirm field conditions and applicant capability to perform.
+A draft list of recommended projects is submitted to the Department director for approval.
+August The draft application packets are submitted to the FHWA for review and concurrence.
+October- Once the FHWA has reviewed and concurs with project eligibility, applicants will be notified of the results of the application review process, and sponsors of the approved projects will receive a notice of award and a project agreement.

+workshop.
+Once all required clearances have been obtained, the Department will request FHWA to obligate funds.